leleliu008/uppm/README.md

 - https://github.com/leleliu008/uppm-formula-repository-openbsd-amd64
 - https://github.com/leleliu008/uppm-formula-repository-netbsd-amd64

+uppm offical formula repository would be automatically fetched to local cache as name `offical-core` when you run `uppm update` command.

 **Note:** If you find that a package is not in uppm offical formula repository yet, PR is welcomed.

-These formula repositories would be automatically fetched to local cache as name `offical-core` when you run `uppm update` command.